…for the design of custom jewelry is everywhere.

 Designs can be boldly representational, such as a specific rosebud, or architectural element or symbol, or subtly suggestive like the vague forms clouds make in the summer sky.
 Precious metals such as gold, platinum, and silver can do it.
 Anything is possible.
 Tell me your stories, and I’ll make something special for you or someone you love, and build your own special meaning into the object we create.

 Our specialty here at Gary Dawson Designs is “Full Custom Design” as defined by the Manufacturing Jewelers and Suppliers of America.
 (MJSA)

-MJSA’s Council of Custom Jewelers, of which Gary is a founding member, recognizes three tiers to custom work within our industry.
+MJSA’s Council of Custom Jewelers, of which Gary is a founding member and the current chair, recognizes three tiers to custom work within our industry.

 Full Custom Design: A jewelry design made from scratch specifically for a customer.

 Semi-Custom Design: Existing designs that have been modified to alter their shapes or appearance.

 Made to Order: Existing designs manufactured by request, modified only by sizing and choice of metal and/or gemstone.